 In addition to all the things that Wellington has to offer, Victoria University offers study abroad and exchange students an opportunity to participate in the Victoria International Leadership Program (VILP), an academically-oriented extracurricular program.
 For more information about the program and how it applies to visiting students, visit the VILP website.
 Victoria also has a program to Get to know local students through their International Buddy Programme where visiting students are paired with local students.

 Housing & Meals

 Accommodation is within walking distance to the University or close to one of the many public transport routes.
 Most study abroad students are sophomores or juniors, so the preferred option is often apartment style accommodation.

 The Accommodation Service has a policy of placing students with a mixture of Kiwi students and other international students.
 This is seen as the best way for students to adjust to life in Wellington and to make new friends.
 It is important to apply for accommodation in advance of the appropriate deadline to have the best chance of securing your favored option.

 More information on accommodation is available on Victoria University of Wellington's Accommodation website.

-ATTENTION SPRING STUDENTS: The housing application for Victoria University of Wellington is due BEFORE the general study abroad application is due.
+Attention Spring Students: The housing application for Victoria University of Wellington is due BEFORE you hear back about your application.
 Make sure you apply for Vic U housing BEFORE October 1 to increase your chances that you will have university arranged housing in Wellington!
 Please visit their housing website to apply.